In this guide

 - Report worldwide assets: Box 3 includes foreign bank accounts and investments; failing to report them can lead to penalties

 The Dutch tax system rewards those who understand it.
 Deductions for mortgage interest, healthcare costs, and the 30% ruling can significantly reduce your tax burden.
 Take the time to understand the basics, get professional help for the complicated parts, and keep good records throughout the year.
+If you plan to leave the Netherlands at any point, our expat leaving the Netherlands checklist covers what to sort before your departure — including deregistering, pension transfers, and final tax obligations.

 If you transfer money between your Dutch and home-country accounts, Wise is the most cost-effective way to do it — significantly cheaper than bank wire transfers.
 Many expats use it for paying overseas mortgage or pension contributions that appear in your Box 3 declaration.